DateTimeOffset::TryParse Method (String^, IFormatProvider^, DateTimeStyles, DateTimeOffset%)

 An object that provides culture-specific formatting information about input.

 A bitwise combination of enumeration values that indicates the permitted format of input.

 When the method returns, contains the DateTimeOffset value equivalent to the date and time of input, if the conversion succeeded, or MinValue, if the conversion failed.
-The conversion fails if the input parameter is a null reference (Nothing in Visual Basic) or does not contain a valid string representation of a date and time.
+The conversion fails if the input parameter is null or does not contain a valid string representation of a date and time.
 This parameter is passed uninitialized.

 true if the input parameter is successfully converted; otherwise, false.

-This overload of the method is like the DateTimeOffset.Parse(String, IFormatProvider, DateTimeStyles) method, except that it does not throw an exception if the conversion fails.
+This overload of the DateTimeOffset::Parse(String^, IFormatProvider^, DateTimeStyles) method, except that it does not throw an exception if the conversion fails.
 The method parses a string with three elements that can appear in any order and are delimited by white space.
-These three elements are shown in the following table.
+These three elements are shown in the following table.method is like the

 The input string is parsed by using the culture-specific formatting information in a DateTimeFormatInfo object supplied by the formatProvider parameter.
 The formatProvider parameter can be either of the following: